FESTIVAL FACEMASK REQUIREMENTS AS IT RELATES TO ADA & RELIGION

 B. All matters not covered in these rules and regulations are subject to the decision of Producer.
 Exhibitor agrees that Producer shall have the final decision concerning any disputes between Exhibitors and the adoption of any rule or regulation deemed necessary prior to, during, and after the Event.

-C. Exhibitor agrees to abide by all rules, requirements and regulations of the official contractors serving the Producer, the City, County, and State where the Event is hosted, and all rules, requirements and regulations of the Producer, the City, County, and State where the Event is hosted.
+C. Exhibitor agrees to abide by all rules, requirements and regulations of the official contractors serving the Producer, City of Surprise, Maricopa County, and State of Arizona, and all rules, requirements and regulations of the Producer, City of Surprise, Maricopa County and the State of Arizona.
 It is Exhibitor’s duty to be familiar with the rules, requirements and regulations contained herein and in the Information Packet that is available on-line and in print.

 D. In the event an Exhibitor defaults in the performance of any of the terms and contained in this Agreement, and Producer employs attorneys to enforce any part of the Agreement, Exhibitor shall reimburse Producer for attorney’s fees incurred whether or not a suit is actually filed.